novalogica/pcf-kanban-control/README.md

 ## View Types

 The dropdown automatically adjusts to the associated dataset view.
 If a new **OptionSet** column is added, the control updates dynamically to reflect the new values.
+Also, if the table has any active BPFs, they will appear as an option in the "View type" dropdown.

-- Column Order: The Kanban columns are reordered based on the dataset view’s column order.
+- Column Order: Card columns are reordered based on the dataset view’s column order.

 ⚠ **Note:** If the **Status Reason** column is included in the view, only **active statuses** will be displayed.

 ## Card Behavior

-The fields displayed on each card are **not hardcoded**.
+The columns displayed on each card are **not hardcoded**.
 They are dynamically pulled from the dataset view, ensuring real-time adaptation to the dataset’s structure.

 You can still use standard **Edit Columns** and **Edit Filters** functionality.